mhoeger/typescript-template/README.md

 If you are getting started with Azure Functions, you can follow this tutorial to [create and deploy your first JavaScript function](https://docs.microsoft.com/azure/azure-functions/functions-create-first-function-vs-code).
 We recommend that you use Visual Studio Code and the [Azure Functions extension](https://code.visualstudio.com/tutorials/functions-extension/getting-started).

 The [Azure Functions developer guide](https://docs.microsoft.com/azure/azure-functions/functions-reference) and the [JavaScript-specific developer guide](https://docs.microsoft.com/azure/azure-functions/functions-reference-node) are good resources to gain an understanding of more Azure Functions concepts.

-# TODO:
-- Will extensions commands hold up with bundling changes??
-- @azure/functions as a dev dependency
-- test on Windows
-- Confirm npm run watch is working as expected... why duplicating??
-- debug??